jinghuazhao/Computational-Statistics/docs/REPRODUCE.md

 ## quarto

-This is extensively documented under Linxu, <https://cambridge-ceu.github.io/csd3/applications/quarto.html>.
+This is extensively documented under Linux, <https://cambridge-ceu.github.io/csd3/applications/quarto.html>.

 Under Windows, however it is relatively simple involving these steps